JackGrence/flexible-jekyll/_posts/2019-09-04-Redpwn-CTF-2019-ascent-to-kernel-land-Writeup.md

 ```

-These qemu target can run or debug this os in qemu.
-Start qemu and attach by gdb:
+These qemu targets can run or debug this OS in qemu.
+Start qemu and attach it:

 ```bash
 $ make qemu-nox-gdb